mortezakowkabi/jcb-persian-documentation/011-Component-Scripts.md

 [00:00:47](https://www.youtube.com/watch?v=xY9TWQrF8AQ&t=00h00m47s)

-The **User Helper Method** allows you to write **custom PHP functions** that extend your component’s functionality.
+The **User Helper Method** allows you to write **custom PHP functions** that extend your component's functionality.

 > **Note:**
 > This feature is for developers comfortable with PHP.
-> JCB will not generate logic automatically — you’ll need to script it.
+> JCB will not generate logic automatically — you'll need to script it.

 ### **Example: Creating a User Automatically**